Types of Zionism: Practical Zionism

-Known in Hebrew as Tzionut Ma'asit (ציונות מעשית), Practical Zionism was led by Moshe Leib Lilienblum and Leon Pinsker and molded by the Hovevei Zion organization.
-This approach opined that firstly there is a need in practical terms to implement Jewish immigration to the Land of Israel, Aliyah, and settlement of the land, as soon as possible, even if a charter over the Land is not obtained.
+Known in Hebrew as Tzionut Ma'asit (ציונות מעשית), Practical Zionism was led by Moshe Leib Lilienblum and Leon Pinsker and molded by the Lovers of Zion organization.
+This approach believed that firstly there was a need in practical terms to implement Aliyah, Jewish immigration to Palestine as the Holy Land, and settlement of the land as soon as possible, even if a charter was not obtained.

-Synthetic Zionism

-Led by Chaim Weizmann, Leo Motzkin and Nahum Sokolow, an approach that advocated a combination of the preceding two approaches.
+It became dominant after Herzl's death, and differed from Political Zionism in not seeing Zionism as justified primarily by the Jewish Question but rather as an end in itself; it "aspired to the establishment of an elite utopian community in Palestine".
+It also differed from Political Zionism in "distrust[ing] grand political actions" and preferring "an evolutionary incremental process toward the establishment of the national home".

 Labor Zionism

-Another division between these generic types of Zionism derives from ideological differences that do not necessarily have to do with Zionism itself, but rather a comprehensive world view held by the people of these different groups regarding the character of the future Jewish State.
-Led by Nachman Syrkin, Ber Borochov, Haim Arlosoroff, and Berl Katznelson: As opposed to Practical and Political Zionism, Labor Zionism desired to establish an agriculturist society not on the basis of a private-bourgeoisie society, but rather on the basis of moral equality.
+Led by socialists Nachman Syrkin, Haim Arlosoroff, and Berl Katznelson and Marxist Ber Borochov, Labor or socialist Zionists desired to establish an agricultural society not on the basis of a bourgeois capitalist society, but rather on the basis of equality.
+Labor or Socialist Zionism was a form of Zionism that also espoused socialist or social democratic politics.